Konsing/Punch-Hell-Game_Unity/ProjectDocument.md

 ![](./Documents/KonsingImages/Sounds.png)

 To ensure players could personalize their audio experience, I implemented volume sliders and toggles for the music and sound effects, which were integrated into the game through the VolumeSettings.cs script.
 This script was connected to a sound mixer named Main, which was tied to every sound game object source within the game.
 This setup meant that adjusting the sliders for SFX or Music dynamically altered the audio levels across all levels and even the title screen, providing a seamless and consistent experience.
+This includes SFX such as button presses, player hit, player invincibility after hit duration, roll mechanic sounds, and Game Over/Game Victory SFX.

 ![](./Documents/KonsingImages/Volume%20TogglesSliders.png)